KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LibrespotJava by l3d00m](https://github.com/l3d00m/MMM-LibrespotJava)

 0. This module is outdated: Abandoned.
 Repo has been archived at 2023-10-01.
+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-LICE by mykle1](https://github.com/mykle1/MMM-LICE)